tomboy-notes/tomboy-ng/prepare.md

 ========
 The machine to at least test the source package for Debian needs to be a current unstable.
 Further, because on the mentor's machines, apt does not install Recommended, we need to ensure the test machines is the same.

-So, take a current VM of Testing, update irs /etc/apt/sources.list to point to unstable instead of, eg, bookwork.
-Apt update; apt upgrade.
+So, take a current VM of Testing, update its /etc/apt/sources.list to point to unstable instead of, eg, bookworm.
+Apt update; apt full-upgrade.
-Then, add a file, /etc/apt/apt.conf.d/99norecommend that has one line,
+So, first, add a file, /etc/apt/apt.conf.d/99norecommend that has one line,

      apt::install-recommends "false";

+Edit /etc/apt/sources.list so that only two lines are active, there is no security or updates and point to 'unstable' instead of eg trixie.

+    apt update
+    apt full-upgrade

-May be a good idea to use this machine as the build machine as well, and treat it as temporary.
+Use this machine as the build machine as well.
 But remember to take a snapshot of the *.gz *.xz and *.dsc files from a submitted build and keep, somewhere.

 A PGP key is required to upload to Mentors or Launchpad.
 It lives in ~/.gnupg.